vsoch/TtoZ/README.md

  1. [the original t-stat map](example/tfMRI_LANGUAGE_STORY.nii_tstat1.nii.gz) with 484 degrees of freedom,
  2. a [z-score map](example/zstat_afni.nii) produced with AFNI's 3dcalc (`3dcalc -a tstat.nii.gz -expr 'fitt_t2z (a,484)' -prefix afni_zstat.nii -float`),
- 3. a [z-score map](example/zstat_nosplit.nii) produced using scipy.stats (method equivalent to TtoZ EXCEPT not splitting into positive and negative values), and
+ 3. a [z-score map](example/zstat_nosplit.nii) [our original effort](http://nbviewer.ipython.org/github/vsoch/TtoZ/blob/master/doc/t_to_z_procedure.ipynb#Converting-from-P-Values-to-Z-Scores) using scipy.stats that did not split into +/- values, and
  4. a [z-score map](example/zstat_ttz.nii) produced with TtoZ (Hughett's method that splits at 0 into two sets first).

 2) and 3) have truncation of the distributions.
 For both 3) and 4) it was also necessary to convert p-values exactly == 1 to 0.999999, as a value of exactly 1 will be converted to inf when converted to the standard normal score.